Kirlovon/monokai-ghostty/README.md

 <br>

 > For quick installation, just put the content of the theme file into your terminal config.
+For regular installation, follow the [instruction](#installation) below.

 | Theme                                                                               | Preview                                          |
 | ----------------------------------------------------------------------------------- | ------------------------------------------------ |